Littoral Society

 Free

-Join American Littoral Society, New York City Audubon Society, NYC Plover Project, Jamaica Bay-Rockaway Parks Conservancy (JBPRC), the Queens County Bird Club, NYC Parks Urban Park Rangers and Gateway National Recreation Area to explore the diversity of New York City’s shorebirds.
-Meet at the Jamaica Bay Wildlife Refuge Visitor Center for a hike to the East Pond with our resident and visiting shorebird experts in the schedule below.
+It's that time of year again.
+Join the American Littoral Society, New York City Bird Alliance, Jamaica Bay-Rockaway Parks Conservancy, NYC Plover Project and Gateway National Recreation Area in August, the perfect time to explore the diversity of New York City’s shorebirds at our 19th Annual Jamaica Bay Shorebird Festival.
+Meet at 9 am at the Jamaica Bay Wildlife Refuge Visitor Center for a hike to the East Pond with our resident and visiting shorebird experts.

-Festival is kid-friendly and can be enjoyed by the whole family.
+The festival is kid-friendly and can be enjoyed by the whole family.
+Event is Free, please consider adding a donation with your registration to support the festival.

 How to get there: